armindogomes/ticketcode/README.md

 # TicketCode

-TicketCode is a very small .NET library for generating ticket codes from pattern-based expressions.
-Build codes for tickets, coupons, or IDs using a concise and developer-friendly DSL.
-Supports uppercase and lowercase letters, digits, and date tokens.
-Built on ANTLR.
+**Still in development**

+TicketCode is a simple .NET library meant to help generate codes for tickets, coupons, or IDs based on pattern expressions.
+This project is not meant to be revolutionary or ambitious — just a small tool to make life a bit easier if you need to generate codes in a flexible way using an easy DSL.
+The project is evolving and may change a lot over time.

 ## Features